 2. UX designer

 Love digital, and think you could design digital experiences that would attract and engage others?
-Then UX designer, also increasingly known as a visual designer, is the job to look at.
+Then UX designer is the job to look at.

 Potential salary (beginner-experienced): £23,000-£40,000

 Like the idea of telling brands' stories in an original, fun and emotionally connected way?
 As an art director in the advertising industry, that's exactly the challenging yet rewarding work you'll be tasked with.
 And there's never a dull moment, as you work across everything from online video, apps, websites, AR and VR, to TV and cinema commercials, billboards, print magazines, and outdoor advertising.

 The advertising industry is huge, and once you get going, the world will be your oyster.
 You'll start as a junior creative and work your way up the ranks to senior art director, creative director or manager.
 Alternatively, you might prefer to go freelance, found your own company, or follow the many advertising directors who've moved into directing mainstream films and TV.
 Exciting stuff.